Codingwal/FloOS/README.md

     - Replace the existing kernel8.img file on the sd card

 ## TODO:
-- asserts instead of exit codes
-- move gpio to drivers
 - mmu
     - check permission flags
 - usb